 The Interview Process

 With regards to the styles and structures of interviews it’s best to break them down into formats and types.
 The formats as mentioned in the previous paragraph are: phone interviews, video interviews, and in-person interviews – including one-on-one interviews, panel interviews, and group interviews.
-“Phone Interviews are utilized to determine if someone is worth bringing in for an in person interview” according to the Darden Alumni Career Services.
+“A call is typically a first-round screening to see if you’re a fit to come in for a full interview, so nailing it is key,” according to The Muse.
 In these formats it’s recommended to dress in your interview attire, standup and project your voice with a measured and confident tone, and have your research notes in front of you in preparation for potential questions that may arise.

 With Video Interviews it’s essential again to dress appropriately; however, in these settings – e.g. Skype and Google Hangout – it’s important to remember to maintain eye contact with the camera and to understand that your movements and mannerisms may be accentuated and that the microphone may be overly sensitive.
-Additionally, it’s critical to ensure that your background is amendable to a formal interview setting via Marketwatch.
+Additionally, it’s critical to ensure that your background is amendable to a formal interview setting.
 With in-person interviews it’s vital to build rapport, to establish credibility, and to be thoughtful and engaging.
-It is additionally incredibly important as the Darden Alumni Career Services website mentions to listen carefully in order to provide appropriate responses, but also to build a relationship with the interviewer.
+It is additionally incredibly important to listen carefully in order to provide appropriate responses, but also to build a relationship with the interviewer.
 In a one-on-one setting, it’s critical to build a rapport with the interviewer and to give concise answers while summarizing the central point up front.